 “Ordinary” fossilized animals are not primarily used as illustrations in textbooks intended to frame the millions of years of evolution that saw transmutated fish become frogs or dinosaurs become modern birds.
 Textbooks do not find the process of transmutation of species best taught by the many common animals found in the fossil record, despite their abundance.

-Evolution describes an ancient earth swarming with extinct and mysterious creatures.
-And indeed there were many very amazing animals that went extinct.
-But these illustrations show only these creatures which appear landscapes and oceans appear alien.
-They seem to show that early organisms were so different from modern living animals the idea that they were transmutated by blind random chances makes perfect sense.
-Such artistic drawings of extinct animals adorn evolutionary textbooks, however, “ordinary” animals that lived in the same geologic time periods are deliberately excluded.
+Evolution describes ancient earth swarming with extinct and mysterious creatures.
+And indeed, many very amazing animals went extinct.
+But these illustrations show only these creatures, which appear landscapes and oceans appear alien.
+They seem to show that early organisms were so different from modern living animals that they were transmutated by blind random chances makes perfect sense.
+Such artistic drawings of extinct animals adorn evolutionary textbooks; however, “ordinary” animals that lived in the same geologic time periods are deliberately excluded.
 Why?

 A typical rendering of the Cretaceous / Jurassic period before the asteroid hit.
 One wonders, where are the crocodiles, lizards, snakes, turtles, birds, whales, and frogs?